 Are you a roller coaster fanatic?
 If so, you’re probably already planning your 2018 trip to Cedar Point, and you’re probably wondering: When is Cedar Point open this year, how much are Cedar Point tickets?
 What’s the deal with Cedar Point’s new attractions?
 Where are Cedar Point’s best hotels located, the details about Cedar Point’s new water park, and when Cedar Point’s Halloweekends start?

 Well, metro Detroit families, look no farther.
 Metro Parent is well aware that a lot of families take an annual trip to this Sandusky, Ohio hotspot, and we’ve gathered all the important details, and the little known tips and tricks, all in this one convenient spot.

 Not familiar with Cedar Point?
-This amusement park has a 147-year history since opening in 1870 – and has been dishing up screams since its first coaster, The Switchback Railway, in 1892.
-Today, it boasts 17 of the world’s best record-breaking coasters and 70 rides for thrill seekers of all ages; plus tons of live shows, beachfront fun on the shores of Lake Erie, a water park, food, games and much more.
+This amusement park has a 148-year history since opening in 1870 – and has been dishing up screams since its first coaster, The Switchback Railway, in 1892.
+Today, it boasts 70 rides for thrill seekers of all ages, including 18 of the world’s best record-breaking coasters; plus tons of live shows, beachfront fun on the shores of Lake Erie, a water park, food, games and much more.

 If this sounds like the perfect vacation spot, you’re in the right place.

 Cedar Point hours for summer 2018

 Here is a list of the 2018 season hours (minus Cedar Point Halloweekends, which start on Sept.
 14 – scroll down to the end for those hours).

 - May 5 (Opening Day): 10 a.m.-10 p.m.

 - May 25-27 (Friday-Sunday): 10 a.m.-10 p.m.